JamesBOPRC/BOPRC_R_Course_Lesson_6/README.md

 ------------------------------------------------------------------------

-***Challenge 2:*** *Add ‘Change the propYearTol and propInrTol requirements to 0.8 in the InspectTrendData function.
-Make sure this is defined as an object named ’MCI_Inspect’.
+***Challenge 2:*** *Change the propYearTol and propInrTol requirements to 0.8 in the InspectTrendData function.
+Make sure this is defined as an object named ‘MCI_Inspect’.
 Look at the second sub-list object to see if anything has changed*

 <details>

 <summary><b>Click to see a solution</b></summary>

 ``` r
 MCI_Inspect <- InspectTrendData(MCI_Data,